How can you add value to your milk?

 With milk prices fluctuating are you wondering how you can add value to your milk right now?
 I’ve searched the internet for some recent musings on adding value to your milk to hopefully secure a better income.

 You can add value to your milk by selling raw milk directly to customers on your farm.
-There are currently 167 produces in the UK selling raw milk to the public.
+There are currently over 150 produces in the UK selling raw milk to the public.

 The sale of raw drinking milk and cream is legal in England, Wales and Northern Ireland.
 Sales of raw milk and cream are completely banned in Scotland.